bolzon/google-tts/README.md

 ## Premises

-You need to have the Google Cloud environment configured and authenticated in your machine before you are able to run this script.
+You need to have the Google Cloud environment configured and authenticated in your machine before being able to run this script.

 You also need to enable the [Cloud Text-To-Speech](https://cloud.google.com/text-to-speech/) service in your GCP account.